 Some of the programs facilitated or supported by CRTEC include Learn About Cancer Day, Cancer Center Research Rangers (C2R2), Cancer Center Student Symposium (C2S2), and the Emerging Cancer Research Scientist Program.
 We also have a partnership with the staff and students at the STEM school located adjacent to the Anschutz Medical Campus, Aurora Science and Technology (AST), to provide guest speakers and science sessions for their after-school programming and serve on their advisory board.

-Learn About Cancer Day is a day-long seminar that includes a tour of a research laboratory at the University of Colorado Anschutz Medical Campus.
+Learn About Cancer Day (LAC Day) is a day-long program that includes interactive cancer activities, presentations by renowned cancer scientists and tours of cancer research laboratories at the University of Colorado Anschutz.
 The event serves high school students from the metropolitan Denver area.
-Learn About Cancer Day is offered to approximately 120 students per event and is typically held each year in February.
+LAC Day is offered twice a year, in fall and spring, to high school students interested in future careers in biomedical sciences.

-The goal of Learn About Cancer Day is to ignite students' interest in biomedical fields, specifically cancer-related research, and to increase community awareness of the University of Colorado Cancer Center's capabilities as a research and therapeutic center.
+The goals of LAC Day are to ignite students' interest in biomedical fields, specifically cancer-related research, and to increase community awareness of the University of Colorado Cancer Center's capabilities as a research and therapeutic center.

 Faculty Sponsor: John Tentler, PhD

-The C2R2 Cancer Center Research Rangers program is an exploratory program for local middle school students to come to the CU Anschutz Campus to learn more about cancer research and the biomedical sciences through interactive programming and laboratory investigations.
-In addition, our programming includes important education related to cancer prevention and screening and the harmful effects of tobacco use.
+The Cancer Center Research Rangers program (C2R2) is a 3-hour exploratory program for local middle school students to visit CU Anschutz to learn more about cancer research and biomedical sciences through interactive programming, laboratory investigations and research lab tours.
+Our programming includes important education on cancer prevention and screening and the harmful effects of tobacco use.

 CRTEC organizes and facilitates monthly symposiums during the fall and spring semesters where our Cancer Center members and trainees give talks about their research or on important science-related topics for local high school students and teachers.